Axolotl Care Hub Axolotl Care Hub The Complete Guide

-If your axolotl’s filter is too strong, you will almost always see obvious stress behavior before you ever see an actual water-quality problem.
-Common, easily recognizable signs include curled gills, constant hiding, frantic pacing, staying exclusively in one protected corner, or struggling to rest comfortably without being physically pushed around.
+If your axolotl’s filter is too strong, you may see stress behavior even when water chemistry looks acceptable.
+Common signs include curled gills, constant hiding, frantic pacing, staying in one protected corner, or struggling to rest without being physically pushed around.

-This is an extremely common beginner setup mistake.
-A filter can be “good for the tank” on paper and still be painfully uncomfortable for the axolotl actually living in it.
+This is a common beginner setup mistake.
+A filter can be “good for the tank” on paper and still be uncomfortable for the axolotl actually living in it.

 Signs the Current May Be Too Strong

-- Gills swept or curled: Swept dramatically or curled forward almost constantly
+• Gills swept or curled: Swept back or curled forward much of the time

-- Avoids open areas: The axolotl completely avoids all open swimming areas
+• Avoids open areas: The axolotl avoids exposed swimming areas

-- Stays in one spot: Stays permanently behind decor or in one single calm corner
+• Stays in one spot: Stays behind decor or in one calm corner

 If the animal also has concurrent buoyancy issues, compare directly with axolotl floating.